 We are changed out the hose load in our type 3 engines to be better equipped for initial attack, direct attack and point protection.
 Hose bed includes 1 each 1 1/2″ x 200′ triple fold lay with 3/8″ tips and A 4-pack combination 1,000′ progressive lay.
 This worked very well in the 2014 fire season – Washington, Oregon, and California.
 We also used up a case of wax to shine like bling alongside the California agency trucks.
 It pays to look good.

-last year we are adding Apple I-Pad Minnie II to a few engines to improve data communications, GPS, time reporting and photos.
-This will be extended to all fire engines and the type II crew in 2017.
+We have adding Apple I-Pad Minnie II to our engines and Type 2 Hand Crew to improve data communications, GPS, time reporting and photos.
 We think the future is here now.

 The NWSA is a sound organization.
+First year membership is free.
 We urge contractors to consider taking advantage of the services offered by membership.
 Be safe!.